-- Worker: The term 'worker' is used in the context of the Factories Act to mean a person employed directly or by or through any agency in any manufacturing process or in any kind of work incidental to, or connected with, the manufacturing process, or subject to the manufacturing process. - Workmen: The ID Act typically recognises two categories of employees, 'workmen' and 'non-workmen' (or 'managerial' employees).
+- Worker: The term 'worker' is used in the context of the Factories Act to mean a person employed directly or by or through any agency in any manufacturing process or in any kind of work incidental to, or connected with the manufacturing process, or subject of the manufacturing process. - Workmen: Industrial relations laws in India typically categorise employees as 'workmen' and 'non-workmen' (or 'managerial' employees).
 A 'workman' is a person employed in an industry to do any manual, unskilled, skilled, technical, operational, clerical or supervisory work, for hire or reward.
-It excludes those employed in a managerial, administrative capacity or supervisory capacity drawing wages exceeding INR 10,000 from its purview. - Special laws are also enacted for recognition and protection of certain special kinds of employees such as contract labour and fixed-term employees.
+It excludes those employed in a managerial, administrative capacity or supervisory capacity drawing wages exceeding INR 10,000 from its purview. - Special laws are also enacted for recognition and protection of certain kind of employees such as contract labour and fixed-term employees.